 \section{Impossibility of coordination on non-amenable graphs}

-Theorems~\ref{thm:amenable} and~\ref{thm:amenable-no-comm} show that efficient coordination is possible on an amenable graph.
+Theorem~\ref{thm:amenable} shows that efficient coordination is possible on an amenable graph.
 We now turn to the other direction and show that non-amenable graphs do not admit efficient coordination.
 On such graphs every finite set has a large surface-to-volume ratio.
 As a result, any attempt to partition the graph into communities necessarily creates many agents on the boundary, who face a high probability of mismatch with their neighbors.
 This precludes the existence of a leader equilibrium with low inefficiency.

-The impossibility is in fact stronger.
-On a non-amenable graph no equilibrium of any kind can achieve low inefficiency.
+Our next result shows that on a non-amenable graph no equilibrium of any kind can achieve low inefficiency.
 In fact, even if we ignore incentives and consider general strategy profiles, the resulting actions will still generate a large amount of mismatch.
 Thus, amenability is not only a sufficient, but also a necessary condition for the existence of efficient coordination.
 The next theorem makes this precise.

 \begin{theorem} Suppose $G$ admits an action-symmetric strategy profile with a radius of communication $r$ and average expected inefficiency $\varepsilon$.
 Then $G$ is $(\sqrt{8\varepsilon}, r)$-amenable. \end{theorem}